indimail/indimail-virtualdomains/.github/README-indimail.md

 * original\_recipient
 * bounce\_recipient

-To set BOUNCEPROCESSOR, you would do the following
+To setup bounce processing, you would do the following

 ```
 $ sudo /bin/bash